ModDota/moddota.github.io/_articles/scripting/vector-math.md

 **Note:** Moving by vector A first and then by B will result in the same vector as moving by B first followed by A. (This is why visualizing vector addition always results in this parallelogram).

 :::info Example
-You can use calculate things like offsets or knockbacks using addition, i.e where does a unit end after getting knocked back in some direction?
+You can calculate things like offsets or knockbacks using addition, i.e where does a unit end after getting knocked back in some direction?

 ```
 newUnitPos = unitPos + knockbackVector